Figuring Deductible SEP-IRA Contributions

 - Figure your maximum deductible contribution

-Figure your net earnings from self-employment.
+STEP 1: Figure your net earnings from self-employment.

 Net earnings from self-employment equals: